Trump on Israel-Lebanon: Decades of Conflict, Confident Ceasefire Will Stabilize

 Implications for Regional Dynamics

-How will regional allies react to the assertion that the agreement can withstand military escalation?
+How might international allies react to Trump's assertion that the ceasefire agreement can endure even if Israel strikes Lebanon?